• 2025 Harvest Hustle KAG Header copy - Amy Kuhl Cox Five Oaks Ad

 Archive for the ‘Things to Do Inside’ Category

-FREE Home Depot Kids Workshops (2023): Quality time with the kids
+Inside the FREE Home Depot Kids Workshop (2025): Quality Time With the Kids

 Posted on | 24 Comments

-We sat down with local news outlet, Fox Carolina to chat about these workshops.
+We sat down with local news outlet, Fox Carolina to share our expertise about these workshops.

 We love taking kids to the Home Depot workshops.
 We pooled the experiences of our KA Team in this review, so you’ll know what you can expect when you attend.

-You, and your child, don’t need any kind of handyman experience.
-I’ve certainly made mistakes helping my daughters build all sorts of stuff but it’s a great learning time for all of us and it also helps with hand-eye coordination for the kiddos.
+3. Third, you and your child don’t need any kind of handyman experience.
+I’ve certainly made mistakes helping my daughters build all sorts of stuff, but it’s a great learning time for all of us, and it also helps with hand-eye coordination for the kiddos.

 How Kids Workshops at Home Depot Work